BuildTheEarth/docs/en/onboarding/contributing/index.md

 --------------------------

 ![How to Fork](forking.png)
-After you have created a Github account click the **Fork** button in the top right of the [BTEGuide Github repo](https://github.com/EzraEn1/bteguide).
+After you have created a Github account click the **Fork** button in the top right of the [BTE Docs Github repo](https://github.com/BuildTheEarth/docs).
 This will create a copy of the whole wiki project on your own Github account.
 You can work on this copy without affecting any of the main wiki.

 Uploading your Content